rackeric/destiny/README.md

 destiny is a django project
-dcelery was the original (no longer used) django-celery app but ran in to issues with Celery 3.1.11 not allowing daemons to spawn child processes destiny/celery is the new app requiring Celery 3.0.24
+dcelery was the original (no longer used) django-celery app but ran in to issues with Celery 3.1.11 not allowing daemons to spawn child processes destinyCelery is the new app requiring Celery 3.0.24

 - django
 - celery